 4. RETEST the injured wrist taped or wearing the WristWidget®. (record the results)

 Typical pressing ability in an adult wrist is anywhere from 60 lbs to 140 lbs per wrist.
 The highest I have ever seen was 140 lbs.
 One gentleman reported 160 but I did not see that reproduced, to his dismay.
 Weight-bearing tolerance is defined by age, height, and bone density.
 There is NO difference between dominant and non-dominant wrists.
-I have just finished an extensive research project to determine the pressing ability in adults.
+I have just finished an extensive research project, "Normal weight-bearing tolerance in the adult human wrist" (see research tab).

-Grip strength (which requires a dynamometer-a sophisticated device. https://en.wikipedia.org/wiki/Dynamometer) is generally 15% less than your weight-bearing (pressing) ability.
+Grip strength (which requires a dynamometer-a sophisticated device) is generally 15% less than your weight-bearing (pressing) ability.

 WHY IS THE TEST IMPORTANT?